Underdoge/ReadMyNews/README.md

-# Read My News :newspaper:
+# Read My News :newspaper::microphone::speaker_high_volume:

 # Installing the App
 Open up a Terminal (macOS/Linux) or PowerShell (Windows) and enter the following commands: